 Best New Chinese Cuisine in Chinatown

-- Hakkasan, 1 Kearny: San Francisco is just one of this international chain's restaurants (others are in Saudi Arabia, New York, Miami, Dubai and other countries).
+- Hakkasan, 1 Kearny: San Francisco is just one of this international chain's restaurants (others are in New York, Miami, Dubai and other countries).
 Their menu includes items like roasted duck pumpkin puff, Chiu Chow style sea bass with Chinese celery and salted plum, and traditional Peking duck, along with some dishes served only at this location.

 - China Live, 644 Broadway: A beautiful open dining room provides the backdrop for an innovative menu that features Chinese classics and dishes with modern twists like green tea tiramisu.
-You can dine in the Market Restaurant or opt for counter service in the less formal Oolon Cafe which serves "grab and go" Chinese bites.
+You can dine in the Market Restaurant or opt for counter service in the less formal Oolong Cafe which serves "grab and go" Chinese bites.

 - Eight Tables by George Chen at China Live: You'd have to score a meal at chef George Chen's home to have a more intimate dining experience than this.
 They serve a tasting menu with wine pairings.
 It's probably not necessary to say that you'll need to reserve ahead for this one.